James L. Dolan: New York Liberty

-Los Angeles Clippers Arena

-In an ongoing lawsuit between the Madison Square Garden Company and the city of Inglewood, California, Dolan is said to be trying to avoid being deposed in the case.
-The Los Angeles Clippers want to build a new arena, which would compete directly with The Forum, which is owned by the Madison Square Garden Company.
-In December 2018, the Madison Square Garden Company was countersued by the Clippers for trying to prevent the construction of a competing arena.
-In March 2019, leaked emails revealed that Irving Azoff attempted to lure the Los Angeles Lakers back to The Forum after their lease at the Staples Center was up.
-Despite nothing coming of the proposal, Azoff's proposal to re-purpose The Forum was seen as a way of preventing the Clippers from building their own arena in Inglewood and ensuring that the Madison Square Garden Company got an unfair advantage over rival AEG, which already owns part of the Lakers.
-In the summer of 2019, details emerged in regard to Dolan's tactics being used to prevent the construction of the competing arena.
-The Madison Square Garden Company had spent money trying to influence Inglewood's mayoral election as a way of trying to stop the arena from being built.
-They had also funded community groups to help their opposition to the arena.

 Media policies

 Dolan rarely speaks with members of the media and communicates to the press through released statements or in interviews with MSG Network.
 In 2000, Dolan instituted media training for all Garden employees who might deal with the press and instituted an ironclad rule against team personnel criticizing others in the organization via the media.
-Under Dolan's watch MSG implemented controversial media policies limiting access to players.
-Some of these measures included prohibiting reporters and Knicks' beat writers from interviewing players without an MSG public relations official present, forbidding one-on-one interviews, and excommunicating writers who write articles critical of the organization.
+Under Dolan's watch, MSG implemented controversial media policies limiting access to players.
+Some of these measures included prohibiting reporters and Knicks' beat writers from interviewing players without an MSG public relations official present, forbidding one-on-one interviews, and banning writers who write articles critical of the organization.
 The policies also forbid the MSG Network from being critical of the Knicks and the Rangers, regardless of their performance.
 Such measures were not standard practice for other NBA teams.
-In addition, the Knicks did not make their medical staff available to the press.
-In 2004, longtime broadcaster Marv Albert's contract was not renewed by MSG Network, allegedly because of his criticism of the Knicks' play.

 Personal life

 Dolan lives on Long Island with his wife Kristin, whom he named the chief executive officer of AMC Networks in 2023.
 He has been married twice and has six sons.
-His second wedding took place at Donald Trump's Mar-a-Lago in Palm Beach, Florida.
-Dolan is the son of Cablevision founder Charles Dolan, and nephew of Cleveland Guardians owner Larry Dolan.
-On March 28, 2020, it was announced that he had been diagnosed with COVID-19 amidst the COVID-19 pandemic.
 He contributed to Donald Trump's 2020 presidential reelection campaign.

+His son, Charlie, is the bassist of the band, Tauk.